mumblebaj/MMM-NewsAPI/README.md

 ![Example](screen1.PNG)

 ## Updates
+- [x] Issue raise that null's were displayed for certain information.
+Update to rather return a blank string.
 - [X] Make sortBy an optional parameter for both `headlines` and `everything`
 - [X] Add DEBUG Handling.
 - - [X] Only add `debug: true` to the config section if you are experiencing issues and require more information to find issues.